 What is CHIP (the Children's Health Insurance Program)?

-The Children’s Health Insurance Program (CHIP) is a health coverage program created in 1997 to ensure that children would have health coverage even if their families couldn’t afford to pay for private health insurance.
+The Children's Health Insurance Program (CHIP) is a health coverage program created in 1997 to ensure that children would have health coverage even if their families couldn't afford to pay for private health insurance.
+Like Medicaid, CHIP is run by each state, with a combination of state and federal funding.

 How is CHIP funded and administered?

-CHIP is jointly administered by the state governments and the U.S. Department of Health and Human Services, although most of the funding comes from the federal government.
-But CHIP funding is not permanently authorized, and has to be periodically addressed.
+CHIP is jointly administered by the state governments and the U.S. Department of Health and Human Services, although most of the funding comes from the federal government.9 But CHIP funding is not permanently authorized, and has to be periodically addressed.
 The Consolidated Appropriations Act, 2023 extended federal CHIP funding through fiscal year 2029.

 Footnotes

-- ”October Medicaid & CHIP Enrollment Data Highlights” Centers for Medicare & Medicaid Services.
-Accessed February 28, 2024. ⤶
+- ”November 2024 Medicaid & CHIP Enrollment Data Highlights” Centers for Medicare & Medicaid Services.
+Accessed Apr.
+15, 2025 ⤶

 - ”Medicaid, Children's Health Insurance Program, & Basic Health Program Eligibility Levels” Centers for Medicare & Medicaid Services.
 December 2023. ⤶